eeetem/Collision-Detection-Algorithm-Demo/README.md

 # Collision Detection Algorithm Demo
- A visual demostration of KD trees spatial partitioning used for collision detection.
+ A visual demostration of "KD trees spatial partitioning" used for collision detection.

- This implementation does not actually generate a tree as i found it not nececarry for the purposes of this demo and instead only the lowest elements of the tree are saved and the iterrated upon.
-However making it generate a tree should be easily done with minor modifications
+ Collision detection with a large number of objects/particles very quickly get very expensive to compute since every object has to be checked against every other object.
+This is an implementation and a visual demonstartion of an algorithm that splits space into subareas based on objects medians, the result of this is that instead of every object requireing to brutforce check every other object, the only end up checking only a couple nearby objects.

-Physics tickrate, framerate and toggling of the partitioning algorithm(as oposed to bruteforce collision check) is available in order to observe the effects of KD partitioning on performace.
+Physics tickrate, framerate and toggling of the partitioning algorithm(as oposed to bruteforce collision check) is available in order to observe the effects of the algorithm on performace.

 My machine can handle about: